Toledo, Spain: How To Plan A Day Trip From Madrid

 Lose Track of Time in the Labyrinthine Streets

-Wander around the beautifully intricate streets and admire the buildings around you.
-Taking things slowly is the best way to see Toledo.
+But not too much, unless you decide to stay a night!
+We honestly loved aimlessly wandering around the beautifully intricate streets and admiring buildings all around us.
+Taking things slowly is the best way to enjoy this historic town.

 The main tourist walkways from Plaza de Zocodover to the Cathedral are packed full of souvenir shops and restaurants.
-We would suggest giving them a once over and then heading to the quieter parts like the Jewish Quarter, where you will find more of Toledo’s medieval history.
+We suggest giving them a once over and then heading to the quieter parts like the Jewish Quarter, where you’ll find more of Toledo’s medieval history.

 You’ll know you’re in the Jewish Quarter when you spot tiles with Jewish symbols on the ground.